-If you like cocktails, then try these too – Blueberry Mojito, Strawberry Margarita, and Pumpkin Spice Martini.
+If you like cocktails, then try these too – Gin Lemonade, Blueberry Mojito, Watermelon Mojito, Strawberry Margarita, and Pumpkin Spice Martini.

 Jump to:

-Mango Mojito is a light and refreshing Cuban-style cocktail, where mango puree is mixed with club soda, lemon juice mint leaves, sugar, white rum, and ice cubes.
+Mango Mojito is a light and refreshing Cuban-style cocktail, where sweet mango puree is mixed with club soda, lime juice, mint leaves, sugar, white rum, and ice cubes.
 There is a very subtle spicy kick from the jalapeno in this drink.

 You can make this cocktail without alcohol too.
-Just skip the rum and keep the remaining the same.
+Just skip the rum and keep the rest of the recipe the same.

 This drink is vegan, gluten-free, soy-free, and nut-free, so make it without any hesitation this summer.